 P0301 Code: Cylinder 1 Misfire Detected

 A misfire means cylinder 1 isn’t producing consistent power.
-The PCM detects this by monitoring crankshaft speed changes.
-The root cause is typically something that prevents proper combustion: not enough spark, not enough fuel, too much/too little air, or a mechanical issue that reduces compression.
+The PCM detects it by watching for tiny changes in crankshaft speed each time that cylinder should fire.
+The root cause is usually something that interrupts proper combustion: not enough spark, not enough fuel, the wrong amount of air, or a mechanical problem that reduces compression.

 - Rough idle or shaking at idle